-MIF aims to meet everyone’s accessibility requirements.
-We offer discounts for disabled people, a Personal Assistant ticket free of charge, create accessible performances, and work hard to ensure our venues are as accessible as possible.
+MIF aims to meet everyone’s access requirements.
+We create accessible performances wherever possible and work hard to ensure our venues are as accessible as they can be.

 For a full map of disabled parking bays in Manchester city centre, please visit the Manchester City Council website.

 For a map of Changing Places toilet facilities in Manchester city centre please visit the Changing Places website.